Royal National Park Environmental Education Centre

 Note: we can also facilitate a Bush craft alternative that addresses the same outcomes without referencing Christmas.

-Science and technology – living world, Geography – features of places
+Science and technology – living world, Geography – people live in places

 Program overview